vorcigernix/engineeringroles/makers/systemarchitect.md

 * Mentor and support engineers towards architecting and building with high quality, simplicity, continuous iteration and experimentation, and speed of launching to production
 * Communicate clear vision and guidelines for architecture and code deletion best practices across the company
 * Formulate and communicate a vision for the continuing evolution of the technical details for how we make Socialbakers
-* Do and collaborate with other engineers on R&D, prototyping, and assessments for determining current and future engineering solutions and technologies
+* Collaborate with other engineers on R&D, prototyping, and assessments for determining current and future engineering solutions and technologies
+* Communicate clear vision and direction for Platform engineering decisions across the company
+* Partner with the Engineering Leadership to turn business and product strategy into Platform engineering strategy, roadmap, objectives, and key results